Scientific Committee for Oceanographic Research

 SCOR also organises and funds a number of working groups to address discreet areas of ocean science requiring international co-ordination.
 Proposal for new working groups are considered once a year approves new working groups each year at its the annual SCOR meeting.
 The number of proposals funded each year depends on both the results of the proposal review process and the availability of funding, with 1-3 new proposals typical.
 SCOR is an organization that promotes science that comes from the “bottom up” from the ocean science community and working groups are an important vehicle to bring attention to the important ocean science issues identified by the global community of ocean scientists

 Submit a proposal for a SCOR Working Group

 Search for ocean-related summer school opportunities

-- Organising the rotation of UK SCOR working group members, arranging and promulgating an annual call for new volunteers for members, and determining the voting procedure
+- Organising the rotation of UK SCOR working group members

 - Sending on information from international SCOR to members of the Challenger Society through Challenger Wave

 - participating in the meetings of the Royal Society Global Environmental Research Committee (GERC) and providing an annual report to GERC on the activities of the UK in the SCOR arena.

 Mark your calendars for March 12th to 14th, 2024, because @ Oceanology International 2024 is

 returning with all its inspiring, innovative, and fresh ideas.
 Blue Economy, Energy Transition,